6 of Warren Buffet’s Best Tips for Having Long-Term Business Success

 6. Bigger isn’t better

 If you have good people and treat them well, you’ll be able to move mountains with a small but mighty team.
 Buffet has very little faith in the ability of large companies in any industry to run well.
 Although this may seem counterintuitive given the scope of his business endeavors, it is evident in his approach.
 As an example, the corporate office of his multinational conglomerate holding company only has a few employees.
-Each business in his portfolio is run largely independently by their own small teams.
+Each business in his portfolio is run largely independently by its own small teams.
 Keeping things simple encourages expedient decision-making and the ability to be more agile and react to opportunities and threats.